-Cooperation of Transmission System Operatora and European Power Exchange EPEX Spot allows for integrated Swiss Intranday Market
+Cooperation of Transmission System Operator and European Power Exchange EPEX Spot allows for integrated Swiss Intraday Market

 In parallel, the European Power Exchange EPEX SPOT is planning to launch an Intraday market area for the Swiss bidding zone and offer its members the possibility to access Intraday cross-border capacity directly through trading on the Exchange platform.

 The implementation of these improvements will allow a fully optimized use of the cross-border Intraday capacity between France, Germany/Austria and Switzerland.
 An integrated Franco-German/Austrian-Swiss Intraday market also enables better management of close-to-real time volume risks, in particular with respect to the integration of renewable energy into the grid.
 It aims at raising the liquidity of the connected Intraday markets.